carlosrabelo/negev/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/carlosrabelo/negev)](https://goreportcard.com/report/github.com/carlosrabelo/negev)

-**Negev** is a VLAN automation tool for Cisco switches over Telnet or SSH.
+**Negev** is a VLAN automation tool for access switches (Cisco IOS and Datacom DMOS platforms such as the DM3000 out of the box) over Telnet or SSH.
 It dynamically assigns VLANs based on MAC address prefixes, manages switch configurations, and keeps your playbook in sync with what is connected on each interface.

 ## Features

-- **Telnet Management**: Connects to Cisco switches via Telnet to retrieve MAC address tables and configure VLANs.
+- **Telnet Management**: Connects to supported switches via Telnet to retrieve MAC address tables and configure VLANs.
-- **SSH Management**: Connects to Cisco switches via SSH when Telnet is disabled or undesired.
+- **SSH Management**: Connects to supported switches via SSH when Telnet is disabled or undesired.
 - **MAC-Based VLAN Assignment**: Assigns VLANs based on the first three bytes of MAC addresses, with a default VLAN for unmapped devices.
 - **Sandbox Mode**: Simulates configuration changes without applying them to the switch.
 - **Configuration Persistence**: Saves changes to the switch's running configuration (with `--write` flag).